hummanta/registry/README.md

 Contains configuration files for different virtual machine targets supported by Hummanta.

-- `index.toml`: Index file for all supported target platforms.
 - `evm.toml`: Configuration for the Ethereum Virtual Machine (EVM).
 - `move-vm.toml`: Configuration for the Move Virtual Machine.
 - `polka-vm.toml`: Configuration for the Polkadot Virtual Machine (PolkaVM).